zdravkov/kendo-docs/api/javascript/ui/tooltip.md

 ##### element `jQuery`

-The target element for which the tooltip should be shown.
+The target element for which the Tooltip should be shown.

 ### hide

-Hides the tooltip.
+Hides the Tooltip.

-#### Example - manually close the tooltip
+#### Example - manually close the Tooltip

     <div id="container">
       <span title="Tooltip content">Tooltip target</span>